CONSTITUTIONAL BODIES IN INDIA

 State Public Service Commission (Article-315 to 323)-

--Articles 315 to 323 in Part XIV of the Constitution deal with the composition, appointment and removal of members, power and functions and independence of a SPSC.
+- Articles 315 to 323 in Part XIV of the Constitution deal with the composition, appointment, and removal of members, power and functions, and independence of an SPSC.

--Although the chairman and members of a SPSC are appointed by the governor, they can be removed only by the president (and not by the governor).
-Conditions for removal are same as for the UPSC chairman and members.
+- Although the chairman and members of an SPSC are appointed by the governor, they can be removed only by the president (and not by the governor).
+Conditions for removal are the same as for the UPSC chairman and members.

 No qualifications are prescribed for the commission’s membership except that one-half of the members of the commission should be such persons who have held office for at least ten years either under the government of India or under the Government of a state.

--The governor can appoint one of the members of the SPSC as an acting chairman in the following two circumstances2:
+-The governor can appoint one of the members of the SPSC as an acting chairman in the following two circumstances:

 (a) When the office of the chairman falls vacant; or